-If the switch check-box (next to the word "Active") is checked, the rule is active-it will have an effect how Presto responds to queries for services.
-If it isn't checked, the rule is inactive, having no effect.
+If the switch Active check-box beneath Then is checked, the rule is active-it will have an effect on how Presto responds to queries for services.
+If it isn't checked, the rule is inactive, and will have no effect.